MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/azure/manage-arc-hybrid-machines.md

 2. Select **Connect**.

 > [!NOTE]
-> Starting August 2022, Windows Admin Center no longer prompts for the credentials of a local administrator account.
-Your AAD identity authenticates you to your hybrid machine.
+> Starting August 2022, Windows Admin Center now allows you to use Azure AD-based authentication for your hybrid machine.
+You will no longer be prompted for the credentials of a local administrator account.

 Windows Admin Center opens in the portal, giving you access to the same tools you might be familiar with from using Windows Admin Center in an on-premises deployment.